 - Customers do not receive late fees for overdue materials.

-- Replacement fees are charged for lost items.
+- Replacement fees are charged for lost or damaged items.

 ‘I couldn’t exist without library books’

 A version of the following story originally appeared in the spring 2016 edition of The Storyline, the library’s quarterly publication that connects readers with people, places, and possibilities.